CsAdamA/ros2_explorer/README.md

    source config.sh
    ros2 launch turtlebot4_navigation nav2.launch.py
    ```
-   (in case of simulation you can launch turtlebot3 navigation, it has the parameters for the burger model:)
+   (in case of simulation you can launch turtlebot3 navigation, it has the parameters for the burger model)
    ```
    source config.sh
    export TURTLEBOT3_MODEL=burger